PoorPeer/LLM-Language-Games/README.md

 3. Project Description

-The Large Language Models used in the test suite were GPT-4, Claude Opus, Cohere R+ and Gemini Pro.
 Language-Games is a concept used by language philosopher Ludwig Wittgenstein to explain the pragmatic view that context determines the meaning of words and sentences.